getwilds/sixtyfour/cran-comments.md

 ---

-This is the first release to CRAN.
+This is a re-submissions of the first release to CRAN.

+Acronyms:
+- AWS: Amazon Web Services
+- IAM: Identity and Access Management
+- S3: Simple Storage Service
+- RDS: Relational Database Service
+- Redshift: A managed PostgreSQL database service from AWS

 Thanks!
 Scott Chamberlain